balihoo-gens/git-linux-practice/basic-git/README.md

     - save this file
 1. use 'git diff' to show your uncommitted changes
     - what are lines starting with + and - ?
+		lines starting with a + are highlighted green and include uncommitted changes
     - use git log and pick the SHA of some commit from the list.
     - what does 'git diff <SHA>..HEAD' tell you?
-Try it with several SHAs
+Try it with several SHAs shows updates before/after commit at that particular time??
     - what is HEAD ?
+		the current branch
-    - also try the diff between two SHAs
+    - also try the diff between two SHAs git diff d35be19 5d075ef
 1. commit these changes with the message "before first push"
 1. push your branch up to github using 'git push'
     - what is 'origin' ?
+		remote repository URL specified by
-    - what is the -u option for when using 'git push'
+    - what is the -u option for when using 'git push' set upstream; adds tracking reference